mhwlng/kiosk-server/README.md

 Test Equipment :

-Medium display 1920x515 (12.6 inch, IPS panel):
+Touch Display 1920x515 (12.6 inch, IPS panel):

 https://www.aliexpress.com/item/1005001966967133.html

-Rapberry pi Compute Module 4 with the waveshare CM4-NANO-B expansion board (available on Amazon)
+Rapberry pi Compute Module 4 with the Waveshare CM4-NANO-B expansion board (available on Amazon)

 https://www.waveshare.com/wiki/CM4-NANO-B

 The USB-C port is connected to the 5V power.
+(And used once, to put the OS image onto the EMMC flash.)

 The USB-A port is connected to the display (to power it and also for the touch screen)